 Section 36 of the Police Reform and Social Responsibility Act 2011 provides that the Chief Constable must give the PCC such information on policing matters that the PCC may require.
-The PCC requires that all reasonable information requests made by them or on their behalf are responded to promptly.
-This includes their statutory officers having full access to information, including all relevant financial information, to enable them to discharge their statutory roles.
+The PCC requires that all reasonable information requests made by him or on his behalf are responded to promptly.
+This includes his statutory officers having full access to information, including all relevant financial information, to enable them to discharge their statutory roles.